ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 ![img8](Figures/08.png)

 The view now contains two buttons: Start and Stop.
 They will be used to start and stop the camera preview.
 Below the buttons, there is a CheckBox that will enable or disable real-time image processing.
-Though not visible, below the CheckBox there is a JavaCameraView.
+Though not visible, below the CheckBox there is a `JavaCameraView`.

-JavaCameraView is a class provided by the OpenCV library for Android, which serves as a bridge between the Android camera and the OpenCV library.
+`JavaCameraView` is a class provided by the OpenCV library for Android, which serves as a bridge between the Android camera and the OpenCV library.
 It allows developers to capture frames from the camera and process them using OpenCV functions.
-JavaCameraView integrates the Android camera seamlessly with the OpenCV library, providing a way to capture video frames directly.
-JavaCameraView implements the CameraBridgeViewBase.CvCameraViewListener2 interface, which includes methods for handling camera events and frame processing.
-JavaCameraView handles the lifecycle of the camera, including starting and stopping the camera preview, and releasing the camera when not in use.
+JavaCameraView integrates the Android camera seamlessly with the OpenCV library, providing a way to capture video frames directly. `JavaCameraView` implements the `CameraBridgeViewBase.CvCameraViewListener2` interface, which includes methods for handling camera events and frame processing. `JavaCameraView` handles the lifecycle of the camera, including starting and stopping the camera preview, and releasing the camera when not in use.

 Finally, in the view above, we have an ImageView which will be used to display images from the camera.